cdapio/cdap/docs/loom-docs/source/rest/hardware.rst

    * - Parameter
      - Description
    * - name
-     - Name of the resource to be updated.
-The name should match.
+     - Specifies the name of the hardware type to be updated.
    * - description
-     - New description to be updated or old if not modified.
+     - New description or old one for the hardware type.
-   * - providertype
-     - New provider type to be updated or old if not modified.
-   * - provisioner
+   * - providermap
-     - New provisioner configurations; else specify the previous configuration.
+     - Provider map is map of providers and equivalent flavor type for current hardware type being configured.
+       It's currently a map of map.

 HTTP Responses
 ^^^^^^^^^^^^^^